42Bastian/JagHivelyPlayer/hvl_demo/readme.md

 BJL uses original bit positions, therefore two differnet checks in the code.

-# Starting ROM
+## Starting ROM

-The ROM can use with BPE (enable BootROM!) or GD.
+The ROM can be used with BPE (enable BootROM!) or GD.
 Does not work on SKUNK!

 ## GD